-NOTE: Lens mounts are NOT HOT SWAPPABLE, meaning you cannot remove or install these items while the camera is turned on.
+NOTE: Modules, expanders, and lens mounts are NOT HOT SWAPPABLE, meaning you cannot remove or install these items while the camera is turned on.
 Before installing or removing these items, you MUST turn off the camera.
 Failure to do so may result in damage to the item or camera that is not covered under warranty.